CHESS-mission/digital_twin_CubeSat/README.md

 2. *Foundation for a digital twin*: Serves as the groundwork for a digital twin capable of simulating real-time satellite operations, including anomaly detection.

+3. Eventual integration into the end-to-end simulation with NEST by Flightsoftware

 This framework was initially developed as part of a semester project with the EPFL Spacecraft Team in collaboration with the EPFL Space Center.
 The semester project report under the *docs/* folder is a valuable ressource in addition to this README file.

 ## Table of Contents